|Top Secret| Only use this if you want to find success in Facebook Groups…

 Invite one participant from every industry dealing with “Home Improvements” to join in the group.

-It is important to only invite one company from each to insure there is no internal competition between the businesses.
+It is important to only invite one company from each to ensure there is no internal competition between the businesses.

 Think about these professions to build your Group team.